WynBreaker/SOC-Simulations/Phishing-Unfolding.md

 *Figure 68 – High severity suspicious process alerts.*

-Across Figures 29.png through 38.png, the alerts showed repeated executions of: nslookup

-targeting suspicious domains.
+Across Figures 29.png through 38.png, the alerts showed repeated executions of: nslookup targeting suspicious domains.

-Given the previously confirmed compromise, this strongly indicated **DNS-based data exfiltration** — a common attacker technique for bypassing traditional firewall controls.
+Given the confirmed compromise earlier in the investigation, this strongly indicated **DNS-based data exfiltration**.

 I validated this by reviewing the logs: